• Home

 Psychosocial Rehabilitation (PSR)

 This is the rejuvenated Skill building services previously offered under the OMH Waiver and OCFS B2H programs.
-One distinguishing characteristic of the then Skill building and now PSR program is that its activities are based on hands own, the focus of which is to teach set skills to a child/youth.
-PSR is usually a follow-up from the recommendations (interventions) of Bendel OLP and are part of the child/youth treatment plan.
+One distinguishing characteristic of the then Skill building and now PSR program is that its activities are based on hands-on, the focus of which is to teach set skills to a child/youth.
+PSR is usually a follow-up from the recommendations (interventions) of an OLP and are part of the child/youth treatment plan.
 Such interventions and skills are warranted/necessary to restore, rehabilitate, eliminate, support, or remedy some functional deficits or develop new strategies to optimize a child/youth’s development and/or assures that a child/youth develops age appropriately and as a functional and productive family/community member.
 As with other services, Bendel delivers PSR with cultural sensitivity and trauma informed efficiency.

 Service Components